SansKrono/loz-homebrew-vault/home.md

-# Welcome to Oziria: A World of Magic and Harmony
+# Welcome to Oziria: A World of Magic, Might and Mystery

-Explore the enchanting realm of Oziria, a land where magic and harmony intertwine to create a world of diverse creatures, breathtaking landscapes, and ancient mysteries.
+Explore the enchanting realm of Oziria, a land where magic and harmony intertwine to create a world of diverse creatures, breath-taking landscapes, and ancient mysteries.
 Let your imagination soar as you discover the stories, races, and interactions that define this fantastical realm.

 ## About Oziria